theonlypeti/mycpskapi/README.md

 # MyCpSkAPI

 MyCpSkAPI (name pending haha) is a Python-based application that interacts with the cp.sk website to fetch and display train route information.
-It provides detailed information about train routes including departure and arrival times, delays, train types, and distances.
+It provides detailed information about train routes including departure and arrival times, delays and much more.

 ## Features

 - Fetches train route information from cp.sk.
-- Detailed information about each route including departure and arrival times, delays, train types, and distances.
+- Detailed information about each route including delays, train types, duration, distances, remarks, warnings and rolling stock specs.
-- Supports command-line arguments for easy usage.
+- Can be used from command line or as a standalone module.
 - Includes autocorrect and search for station names.
+- Outputs itinerary information in JSON format.

 ## Requirements